tlimbacher/dotfiles/README.md

 `:UpdateRemotePlugins`.
 This will install and register all vim plugins defined in my [init.vim](https://github.com/tlimbacher/dotfiles/blob/master/init.vim).

+For the [vim-devicons](https://github.com/ryanoasis/vim-devicons) plugin to work properly, you have to install a patched font from [nerd-fonts](https://github.com/ryanoasis/nerd-fonts#font-installation).

 ### Using Git and the bootstrap script
 You can clone the repository wherever you want (I like to keep it in `~/.dotfiles`).
 The bootstrapper script will pull in the latest version and create symlinks from the home directory to any dotfiles in `~/.dotfiles`.